 As I backed away, horrified, he lapped at the blood, and then began to transform, his mouth unhinging like that of a snake as he shifted into a doglike monster, his jaws lined with spiny teeth.
 With ravenous fury, he bit off the head, chewing it, spattering bits of brain matter every which way.

-Kaylin brushed his fingers to his lips and slowly edged up on the Shadow Hunter.
+Kaylin brushed his fingers to his lips when I glanced at him and slowly edged up on the Shadow Hunter.
 He brought out a short dagger, serrated and coated in a magical oil.
+I knew what the oil did.
 As he plunged the knife into the side of the Vampiric Fae, aiming for the heart, the oil encouraged the blood to flow and the crimson liquid stained the snow still further.

-The Shadow Hunter turned, but I was quicker, stabbing his haunch with my blade and dragging it through his tough hide.
+The Shadow Hunter started to turn, but I was quicker, stabbing his haunch with my blade and dragging it through his tough hide.
 Then Kaylin and I lightly danced backward, out of reach of those deadly teeth.

-A voice echoed from behind us and I turned to see my cousin Rhiannon, panting as she stretched out her hands, a small red charm in the palm of her right.
-She whispered, just loud enough for us to hear, "Flame to flame, bolt to bolt, fire to fire, jolt to jolt.
-Lightning, let me be thy rod."
+A voice echoed from behind us and I turned to see my cousin Rhiannon stretching out her hands, a small red charm in the palm of her right.
+She whispered, just loud enough for us to hear, “Flame to flame, bolt to bolt, fire to fire, jolt to jolt.
+Lightning, let me be thy rod.”

 All hell broke loose as a bolt of snow lightning came forking out of the gathering clouds, ripping to the ground to shatter the Shadow Hunter into a thousand pieces, as if he were a glass dish smashed on concrete.

 Kaylin shivered.
 He was bleeding through the rent in his jacket from the arrow.
-At that moment, I noticed a trickle running down my own shoulder.
-I glanced down.
+At that moment, I glanced down and noticed a trickle running down my own shoulder.
 A puncture wound had penetrated my jacket.
 I slipped it off to see blood saturating my top.
 The goblin must have stabbed me with its claw.
-I hadn't even noticed.
+I hadn’t even noticed.